artifacthub/hub/docs/helm_annotations.md

 - **artifacthub.io/operatorCapabilities** *(string)*

 Use this annotation to indicate the capabilities of the operator your chart provides.
-It must be one of the following options: Basic Install, Seamless Upgrades, Full Lifecycle, Deep Insights or Auto Pilot.
+It must be one of the following options: *Basic Install*, *Seamless Upgrades*, *Full Lifecycle*, *Deep Insights* or *Auto Pilot*.
 For more information please see the [capability level diagram](https://artifacthub.io/static/media/capability-level-diagram.svg).

 - **artifacthub.io/prerelease** *(boolean string, see example below)*